sikopet/blog/posts/prog-general.md

 5. Testing and debugging
 6. Maintenance (most programs are never finished)

+Function

+* kind of a subprogram
+* why:
+    * to reduce code duplication
+    * to make program more modular (better structured)
+    * to make a program more self-documenting (you don't need that many comments)

 Sources:

 * Python Programming: An Introduction to Computer Science, 2nd